rayhu/bert-dependency-parsing-visualization/LEARNING.md

 It is about how BERT heads was able to capture syntactical and semantical embeddings.

+## Implicit Vocabulary which is critical for Semantic Representation
 Token Erasure as a Footprint of Implicit Vocabulary Items in LLMs, Feucht et al., 2024 https://arxiv.org/abs/2406.20086

 It talks about finding implicit vocabulary from tokenization, and semantic representation.

+## Structural Probe for Finding Syntax
 A Structural Probe for Finding Syntax in Word Representations.
 Hewitt et al., 2019 https://aclanthology.org/N19-1419/
 The structure probe found that all syntax trees are implicitly represented in ELMo and BERT but not in traditional word embeddings!
 The hierarchical structure of syntax trees is reflected geometrically in the transformed space.

+##
 [Dissecting Recall of Factual Associations in Auto-Regressive Language Models.
 Geva et al.,](https://arxiv.org/abs/2304.14767)

+## Jing's Repo
 https://github.com/explanare/verbatim-memorization

+Study verbatim memorization.
+What about make a loss function to punish the verbatim memorization?